BadisG/Scrapped-games-on-jeuxvideo.com/README.md

 ```
 python scrap.py
 ```
-This is the script used to scrape games and put all the information into a csv.
+- This is the script used to scrap the games and put all the information into a CSV file.
-When you run it, the console will ask you to choose the starting and ending pages.
+- When you run it, the console will ask you to choose the start and end pages.
-For example, if you want to scrap between the page 13 and 15, it will look like this:
+- For example, if you want to scrape between pages 13 and 15, it will look like this:

 <img src="https://github.com/user-attachments/assets/092f5152-98e7-4c9a-8ac2-3b4bba73c46c" width="500" />